 - See if a local farmer can use it

 How to reduce food waste

-If by now you have decided composting inside your apartment just isn’t for you, that is okay!
+If you have decided composting inside your apartment isn’t for you by now, that is okay!
 There are other ways to reduce your carbon footprint by changing up your food habits:

 - Cook zero waste meals (I love the Zero Waste Chef’s bone broth recipe!)